 Awards and recognition: Each participating school will receive a ranked listing of their individual student participants and an overall school ranking.
 Schools must have a minimum of 10 participants to be eligible for a school ranking.
-All participants will receive a Certificate of Achievement.
-The top scoring students will be recognized with awards and prizes and will be invited to participate in an experiential learning opportunity at which time the awards and prizes will be presented.
-Students are eligible for awards and prizes on their first attempt of the FLC only.
+All participants will receive a Certificate of Achievement and the top scoring students will be recognized with awards and prizes (a minimum number of questions must be attempted to be eligible for awards and recognition).
+Students are eligible for awards and recognition on their first attempt of the FLC only.

 Please review the complete description of contest rules, terms and conditions.

 Interested in finding out more?
 Visit http://uwsaf.mapleserver.com/uwsaf/ to start exploring our resources.

 Questions about Financial Literacy in the Classroom and the Financial Literacy Competition?
 Email email@example.com.

 In response to the 2010 Ministry of Education Working Group on Financial Literacy report that identified the importance of financial literacy education in supporting the success of all students, the School of Accounting and Finance (SAF) has established the Financial Literacy Competition to assist in educating and promoting financial responsibility.